-Medicine errors are one of the most common medical errors.
-You can help avoid them if you understand the medicines you are supposed to be taking and how you should take them.
+Medication errors are one of the most common medical errors.
+You can help avoid them if you understand the medications you are supposed to be taking and how you should take them.

-If you have medicine allergies be sure that anyone giving you a new medicine is aware of that allergy.
-Ask whether this medicine might be something a person with your allergy should not take.
+If you have medication allergies be sure that anyone giving you a new medication is aware of that allergy.
+Ask whether this medication might be something a person with your allergy should not take.

 Problems with diagnosis are another kind of error that you can help your doctors avoid.
 Even experienced doctors can forget to think of a diagnosis under some circumstances.
-If you think you know what might be wrong with you, insist that the doctor clearly explains what evidence he has that makes that diagnosis unlikely.
+If you think you know what might be wrong with you, insist that the doctor clearly explains what evidence they have that makes that diagnosis unlikely.

 One of the most common kind of medical errors is called “premature closure.”
 This occurs when doctors come to a firm conclusion before they have considered all of the alternatives—even when one of these alternatives is the correct diagnosis.

-A uniquely avoidable error is when doctors or nurses misidentify you as another patient and try to give you the treatment intended for that person.
+A uniquely avoidable error is when doctors or nurses misidentify you as a different person and try to give you the treatment intended for that person.
 Be sure you know what treatments or tests you are expected to receive.
 If you think something unexpected is being done to you, be sure to confirm that this is what your doctor intended for you.
+Many care facilities will verify your name and birthdate when they approach you.

 Decreasing your risk of a hospital error begins before you need care.
 Learn about your condition so you can make informed decisions.
-Share your medical information with all providers.
+Share your medical information with all healthcare team members.
 Ask questions.

 The Magnet Nursing Services Recognition Program for Excellence in Nursing Services was developed to recognize facilities that provide outstanding nursing care.
 Ask if the hospital you are considering has this status.